fleetdm/fleet/docs/Using-Fleet/Supported-host-operating-systems.md

 ## Some notes on compatibility

 ### Tables
-Not all osquery tables are available in every OS.
+Not all osquery tables are available for every OS.
 Please check out the [osquery schema](https://osquery.io/schema/5.2.2/) for detailed information.

 If a table is not available for your host, Fleet will generally handle things behind the scenes for you.

 ### M1 Macs
 The osquery installer generated for MacOS by `fleetctl package` does not include native support for M1 Macs.
 Some values returned may reflect the information returned by Rosetta rather than the system.
-For example, CPU will show up as `i486`.
+For example, a CPU will show up as `i486`.

 ### Linux
 The osquery installer will run on Linux distributions where glibc is >= 2.2 (there is ongoing work to make osquery work with glibc 2.12+).